Updated October 31, 2018

 Google Cloud client libraries

 Amazon CloudWatch collects metrics for services used in an AWS account.
-In Google Cloud's operations suite, you can add Google Cloud projects to a Workspace, which then collects metrics for those Google Cloud projects.
-Metrics from all of the added Google Cloud projects are available in Cloud Monitoring under that Workspace.
+In Google Cloud's operations suite, you can add Google Cloud projects to a metrics scope, which then collects metrics for those Google Cloud projects.
+Metrics from all of the added Google Cloud projects are available in Cloud Monitoring under that metrics scope.